-Licensing procedures for three new units on existing sites were ongoing in Switzerland before the events at Fukushima occurred.
+Licensing procedures for three new units on existing sites were ongoing in Switzerland before the 2011 Fukushima Daiichi Nuclear Power Plant accident in Japan.
 The Federal Council suspended these procedures shortly after the Fukushima accident.
 Over the course of 2011, the Federal Council and the Swiss Parliament decided to phase out nuclear energy by abandoning the building of new plants, but the existing plants should continue to operate as long as they can do so safely.
-In October 2013, the energy company BKW Energy Ltd decided to shut down its Mühleberg NPP in 2019.